Futu-reADS/keyboard_ackermann_controller/README.md

 #### Use of gear

-Currently AWSIM uses `/control/command/gear_cmd` to control whether the vehicle move forward or backward, which the real vehicle uses the sign of longitudinal speed in
+Currently AWSIM uses `/control/command/gear_cmd` to control whether the vehicle move forward or backward, while the real vehicle uses the sign of longitudinal speed in
 `/control/command/control_cmd`.
 To enable use of gear, set the variable `use_gear` as `true`.

 ### run with bare IFB board